jamielongenecker/Edison-Take-Home/client/README.md

 # Edison Take Home Assignment

 ## Running the application
-- Upon opening the project, run `npm install` to install the dependencies.
+- Upon opening the project, navigate to the `client` directory & run `npm install` to install the dependencies.
 - Run `npm start`

 ## Additional Information